Renuka5637/To-Do-List-App/README.md

 🔹Enter a task in the input field
 🔹Click the **Add** button to add the task
 🔹Click the **Delete** icon to remove the task

+If you like this project, please ⭐️ star the repo — it really helps and motivates me!